 for in these I delight,”

 declares the Lord.
-Jeremiah 9:23-24 NIV
+Jeremiah 9:23-24 (NIV)

 29 Twelve months later, as the king was walking on the roof of the royal palace of Babylon, 30 he said, “Is not this the great Babylon I have built as the royal residence, by my mighty power and for the glory of my majesty?”

 31 Even as the words were on his lips, a voice came from heaven, “This is what is decreed for you, King Nebuchadnezzar: Your royal authority has been taken from you.
 32 …until you acknowledge that the Most High is sovereign over all kingdoms on earth and gives them to anyone he wishes.”
-Daniel 4:29-31, 32b NIV
+Daniel 4:29-31, 32b (NIV)

-The suffering of both Judah and of Nebuchadnezzar had a very positive effect – it led both of them back to the Lord.
-Their burdens of prideful independence and idol worship were removed, and God’s true position as holy Creator of the universe was finally acknowledged and restored in their lives.
+We will take a closer look at the life of the people of Judah during their seventy-year exile in Babylon and the ministry of the prophet Daniel in later meditations, and see what happened to Nebuchadnezzar after God spoke to him.
+But in summary, the suffering of both Judah and of Nebuchadnezzar had a very positive effect – it led both of them back to the Lord.
+Their burdens of prideful independence and idol worship were removed, and God’s true position as holy Creator of the universe was finally acknowledged, and His deserved worship and respect restored in their hearts and lives.

 Despite common misperceptions, the Bible tells us that we cannot earn our way into heaven.
 We can never measure up on our own to God’s holiness and holy standards.
 In his letter to the Ephesians, the apostle Paul reminds us that even the very best gift we can receive, our eternal salvation, comes as a gift from God and is not something we can earn or achieve on our own.

-God tells us that if we must boast, let us boast about Him and the great things He has done for us and continues to do each and every day of our lives.
+God tells us that if we must boast, let us boast about Him and the great things He has done for us, and continues to do each and every day of our lives.
 That is proper boasting.

 Reflection